clux/probes.hugo/content/post/2022-04-01-baldurs-gate-rolling.md

 - compare screenshot to previous rolls
 - press `store` when a new maximum is found

-The script also does some extra stuff to determine the strength roll, but that's not relevant here (it just makes perfect type rolls 100 times less likely if it's a stat you optimize for).
+The script also does some extra stuff to determine the strength roll, but that's not relevant here.

 ### Initialization